There are so many ways to learn about Bowdoin. One way is to see it for yourself.

 If you are visiting campus and are looking for lunch options, join a group of current students who are eager to welcome you.
 Enjoy lunch on us!

-Overnight visits are available for high school seniors and begin in mid-September.
+Overnight visits are available for high school seniors and from mid-September to mid-December.

 Attend a Class